Forest conservation in the United States: Afforestation

 Afforestation is a proactive method used to improve forests.
 Afforestation is the planting of trees for commercial purposes.
-The supply of wood and wood products from afforested areas has prevented the over use and destruction of natural forests.
+The supply of wood and wood products from afforested areas has prevented the overuse and destruction of natural forests.
 Instead of taking resources from existing natural forests, afforestation is a process used to plant trees and use them as resources instead of naturally existing forests.
 Afforestation occurs when the planting of trees is introduced to an area that previously had no trees.
 This creates habitat for wildlife, recreational areas, and commercial use while not causing harm to natural forests.

 Reforestation

 Reforestation is another method to sustain forests by improving existing forested areas.
 Reforestation is a method of planting trees in an existing forested area.
 This method is used in reaction to deforestation.
 When forests are removed without reestablishment they can be reforested by planting trees in the same area to rebuild the existing forest.
-The restoration of forests is considered to be crucial to fight climate change and to conserving global diversity.
-There are many places where reforestation is off limits such as productive croplands and cities.
+The restoration of forests is considered to be crucial to fighting climate change and to conserving global diversity.
+There are many places where reforestation is off-limits such as productive croplands and cities.
 New forests can help cool down the climate as well as reduce the amount of carbon dioxide in the atmosphere depending on how large the area the new forests are in.

 Selective logging

-Selective logging is another method used to meet the needs of both the forests and humans seeking economical resources.
+Selective logging is another method used to meet the needs of both the forests and humans seeking economic resources.
 Selective logging is the removal of trees within a stand based on size limitations.
 This technique allows for forest regeneration to occur between and after the selective harvest cycles.